-In the context of the strategical transformation of PIE, the Risk function has undertaken additional risk awareness initiatives to make sure that all the employees of PIE and Board members have the same level of understanding.
+The Risk function has pursued risk awareness initiatives to make sure that all the employees of PIE and Board members have the same level of understanding, including on legacy business.
 In this transformation context, the Company identifies dependence between Strategic risk and other key areas of risk - Operational risk, Insurance risk, and Market risk.
 The risk inherent to the transformation is mitigated with an effective communication from project managers to the Board supported by a disciplined project approach.